 Counseling Interventions and Skills Students will acquire and demonstrate basic individual counseling skills through practice Students will record and analyze counseling skills and interventions through process notes and individual meetings with instructors.
 Students will apply knowledge of group dynamics and group counseling skills Students will demonstrate knowledge and skill through deconstruction of group counseling experience.
 Socio-cultural Factors Students will develop self- understanding and a social justice-oriented counseling framework that integrates attention to cultural and sociopolitical contexts for individual clients, their families and communities including diversity related to various cultural, economic, ethnicity, disability, gender, sexuality, age, immigration, religion/spirituality, and lifestyle.
 Students will demonstrate this understanding and application through written self-analysis, case analysis in process notes, and in their culminating experience project.
 Career Development Students will apply career theories to a range of counseling cases relevant to the settings in which they plan to work.
 Students will articulate their application through a theory based scholarly paper.
 Students will analyze assessment data and hypothesize the relationship between data gained through career assessment tools and case material and apply that to career and life decisions and challenges.
 Students will demonstrate this knowledge and skill through a career assessment report Assessment, Evaluation, and Research Students will apply a working knowledge of assessment tools to practice as a counselor.
-Students will complete an analysis and interpretation of a range of assessment instruments and describe appropriate application in counseling including attention to cultural relevance of assessment.
+Students will complete an analysis and interpretation of a range of assessment instruments and describe appropriate applications in counseling including attention to cultural relevance of assessment.
 Students will critically use research to maintain currency and cultural relevance in their practice and work.
 Students will integrate research findings into literature reviews as well as a grant proposal.
-Professional Development Students will articulate the professional role of a counselor including individual and systemic interventions including use of community resources, knowledge of cultures of the various agencies Students will develop a professional identity statement in relation to their practice as a service the public, and advocacy. counselor.
-Students will distinguish and apply knowledge of legal directives and ethical standards specific to the field of counseling generally as well as specialization specific standards Students will demonstrate their understanding of legal directives and ethical standards through writing and examination.
-Data from Fieldwork Supervisors will provide independent assessment of student's understanding of ethical and legal directives.
+Professional Development Students will articulate the professional role of a counselor including individual and systemic interventions including use of community resources, knowledge of cultures of the various types of agencies Students will develop a professional identity statement in relation to their practice as a that serve the public, and advocacy as a couprofessional. inseling counselor.
+Students will distinguish and apply knowle legal directives and ethical standards specifield of counseling generally as well as specialization specific standards